thetatoken/theta-infrastructure-ledger-explorer/docs/api.md

 ### GetTransactionsByRange

-This API returns a list of block of given the page number and limit number.
+This API returns a list of transactions of given the page number and limit number.

 **REST Uri**: /trancastions/range